Mass varying dark matter and its cosmological signature: Background evolution

 Here we have normalized the energy density by fixing its today's value $\rhosp(z=0)$ to the observed CDM density $\Omega_\mathrm{c}h^2=0.12$\,\cite{Planck:2018vyg}.
-For this estimate we neglect the current $\Lambda$-dominated epoch.
-Using Eq.(\ref{eq:neff2}) in (\ref{eq:neff1}) gives
+For this rough estimate we neglect the current $\Lambda$-dominated epoch because, as we will see later, the $\dneff$ does not yield the strongest bound on this model.
+Using Eq.(\ref{eq:neff2}) in (\ref{eq:neff1}) then gives

 during big bang nucleosynthesis (BBN).
 At present time, neutrino energy density is miniscule relative to DM.
 In fact, $\rhosp(z=0)/\rho_\nu(z=0)\simeq 10^5$, and, as will be shown shortly, we will mostly consider $z_t\gtrsim10^5$.
 Therefore, for \species{} that are nonrelativistic at $z_t$ (i.e. $T_t/M\ll1$) will have $\dneff\lesssim 0.01$ and will not contribute significantly to the extra relativistic degrees of freedom in the early Universe during BBN.
 Moreover, as we are interested in transition epochs much earlier than the recombination and the \species{} density is fixed to the CDM density today, the $\dneff$ by definition vanishes during recombination.
-Hence, this model is not constrained by any of the existing bounds on $\dneff$ in most of the relevant parameter space.
+Hence, the CMB bound on $\dneff$ does not constrain this model.